0xTacoTruck/my_forge_init_template/README.md

 ## Environment Variables Usage

-From the terminal, we wanto forge to use our .env file of variables, to do that - run the following command:
+From the terminal, we probably want forge to use our `.env` file of variables, to do that - run the following command:
 ```shell
 $ source .env
 ```